-Celebrating the College’s new status as Europe’s first Steinway Exclusive Conservatoire gave composer and MA Composition student Julia Plaut a daunting but inspirational challenge.
+Celebrating the College’s new status as the first Steinway Exclusive Conservatoire in the world gave composer and MA Composition student Julia Plaut a daunting but inspirational challenge.

 Having written a celebratory piece especially for the day, she had to work with 24 pianists playing 24 brand new Steinways, with only an hour’s rehearsal together before the performance, and conducting from the balcony.